Joshua 15, 16, 17 – The Inheritance of Judah, Ephraim and Western Manasseh

 Then the children of Joseph spoke to Joshua, saying, “Why have you given us only one lot and one share to inherit, since we are a great people, inasmuch as the LORD has blessed us until now?”
 So Joshua answered them, “If you are a great people, then go up to the forest country and clear a place for yourself there in the land of the Perizzites and the giants, since the mountains of Ephraim are too confined for you.”
 But the children of Joseph said, “The mountain country is not enough for us; and all the Canaanites who dwell in the land of the valley have chariots of iron, both those who are of Beth Shean and its towns and those who are of the Valley of Jezreel.”
 And Joshua spoke to the house of Joseph; to Ephraim and Manasseh; saying, “You are a great people and have great power; you shall not have only one lot, but the mountain country shall be yours.
 Although it is wooded, you shall cut it down, and its farthest extent shall be yours; for you shall drive out the Canaanites, though they have iron chariots and are strong.”

 a.
-Why have you given us only one lot and one share to inherit, since we are a great people: Manasseh and Ephraim were somewhat large tribes.
+Why have you given us only one lot and one share to inherit, since we are a great people: Manasseh and Ephraim were large tribes.
 Their combined number was greater than any other single tribe.
 Here, they complain that they have not been allotted adequate land.

 b.
 If you are a great people: Joshua’s reply is both wise and wonderful.
 He tells them, “if you are a great people, then go and get the land for yourself; fully occupy what the LORD has given you.”
-These tribes had not completely taken the mountain country in their midst, because it would be hard and dangerous work.
+These tribes had not completely taken the mountain country in their allotted territory, because it would be hard and dangerous work.

 ii.
 Perhaps they appealed to Joshua as a fellow Ephraimite, because he was a descendent of Joseph himself.